coverclock/com-diag-hazer/ISSUES.md

 I find it misleading.

-## RMC FAILING TO REPORT TIME AFTER 3D LOCK
+## U-blox CAM-M8Q RMC failing to report time after 3D lock

 While testing the PUBX,04 feature mentioned above, I encountered a case where the U-blox CAM-M8Q reported a 3D lock with seven satellites